tresabhi/bepaint/README.md

 - `createFontWeights`: common font weights to be used in the CSS `font-weight` property

+# Contributing

+- Follow the implementation pattern seen in the rest of the files in the repository
+- Make sure to use [Prettier](https://prettier.io/) as the source code comes with a very opinionated `.prettierrc`
+  - Run `yarn format` for good measure

 # Changelogs

 ## Bepaint v0.1.0 Beta 2